hms-networks/flexy-cumulocity-connector/CONTRIBUTING.md

-# Java Starter Project Contribution Guidelines
+# Ewon Flexy Cumulocity Connector Contribution Guidelines

 Thank you for your interest in contributing to the project.